Cray-HPE/docs-csm/operations/boot_orchestration/Database.md

 ## Access

-All access to the BOS databases is done by the [BOS API server](API.md), with a single exception;
+All access to the BOS databases is done by the [BOS API server](API.md), with two exceptions:

-The [`power-on` operator](Operators.md#power-on) directly writes to the BOS v2 boot artifacts database.
+* The [`power-on` operator](Operators.md#power-on) directly writes to the BOS v2 boot artifacts database.
+* The [migration job](API.md#migration-job) directly reads from and writes to most of the BOS v1 and v2 databases.
+  * The migration job only runs when the `cray-bos` deployment is upgraded.

 ## Source